Robin McGinnis, MSW

 Board of Directors

-Michael W. Davis Executive Vice President
+Michael W. Davis President

 Rosanne Merrill Treasurer

-Carolyn Clift Vice President, Board Development
+Carolyn Clift Secretary and Vice President of Board Development

-Timothy B. Johnson Vice President, Investments
+Timothy B. Johnson Vice President of Investments

 Kathleen M. Boege